AI4Bharat/IndicVoices/README.md

 IndicVoices paper - https://arxiv.org/abs/2403.01926

 ### Processing
-1. Extract the tar files so that TGZ folder and language specific folders are on similar level
+1. After [downloading](https://ai4bharat.iitm.ac.in/indicvoices) the data, extract the tar files so that TGZ folder and language specific folders are on similar level

 2. Run the following command to downsample the audios to 16kHz